 Common reasons to stress test your CPU

 You built a new computer.
 Congrats, you’ve just built your own PC.
 Your next step is to test whether the thermal paste and cooling systems all work hand-in-hand to handle stress.
 Hopefully you’ve chosen a CPU that’s powerful enough to handle the stress test.

 Applying thermal paste to your CPU.

 You bought a new PC or laptop.
 Just got a brand-new machine?
 Run it through some stress testing and see how it performs.
-This is especially important if you have a super-slim laptop with little to no cooling.
+This is important if you have a super-slim laptop with little to no cooling.

 You have an old laptop or PC.
 If your computer is showing its age, perhaps by randomly shutting down, you’re likely wondering how you can revive your dying PC.
 A good first step is to run a stress test to see whether temperatures and high usage are an issue.
 Also try defragging your hard drive if it’s been a while.

 You’re overclocking.
 If you’re an enthusiast or gamer who wants to squeeze every ounce of performance out of your computer, stress testing is an essential part of this process.
 Learn more about how to safely overclock your PC.